Vadim-Seleznov/vvcommit/README.md

 thank you!)

 Simple console tool written fully in python.
 Thats kind of thing that makes daily workflow faster.

+## TODO
+1. Functionality to work with branches - NOT IMPLEMENTED (only pusing and pulling)
+2. Functionality to solve some basic common github problmes - NOT IMPLEMENTED
 ## USAGE
 Just copy vvcommit.py into yours project dirrectory, then ``